MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-about.md

 It's important to realize that these standards _work together_ to provide the best possible experience.

 SPF doesn't work on forwarded email messages.
-If an intermediate email server alters the `5321.MailFrom` address, the destination email server can identify the message as spoofed (false positive).
+The destination email server will likely identify the forwarded message as spoofed (a false positive).

 ## Inbound email authentication for mail into Microsoft 365